 ADC overview

-The ADC subsystem includes signal multiplexing and a voltage analog-to-digital converter (VADC).
-It is a multiplexed network that routes internal and external signals to the VADC.
+The ADC subsystem consists of a signal multiplexer and a voltage analog-to-digital converter (VADC).
+It routes internal and external analog signals to the VADC through a multiplexed architecture and converts them into digital values.

 ADC module hardware architecture